Our Beautiful girls Daenerys and Catelyn are both due to have F1 Bernedoodle litters on their next heat.

 Their training requires patience, a light touch, and positive reinforcement.

-When bred well, however, the Bernedoodle is an intelligent, social, fun, crossbreed with character and charisma.
+When bred well, and well socialised, the Bernedoodle is an intelligent, social, fun, crossbreed with character and charisma.

-On the whole, Bernedoodles tend to be quite similar to Goldendoodles in nature, with the most notable difference being that the Bernedoodle can be headstrong.
+On the whole, Bernedoodles tend to be quite similar to Goldendoodles in nature, with the most notable difference being that the Bernedoodle can be stubborn.

-F1 Bernedoodles are usually pure black, black-and-white, black-and-tan, or tri-colour (black, white and tan.
+F1 Bernedoodles are usually black, black-and-white, black-and-tan, or tri-colour (black, white and tan).